|

 Put this in a little container or small sealed polythene bag in the fridge (+ 50C).
 If you use kitchen towels place the seeds on one half, cover with the other half, put in matching thin polythene bag and close it.
 Mold growing on the towel is no problem, just get a new towel.
 Check twice a week for fungus and germination and turn them over.
 Germination time is 30-60 days, so start about 2 months before your spring begins with stratification. |

-If you don't want to stratify the procedure
+If you don't want to stratify

-is the same, but then put the closed container or bag in a light spot at
+the procedure is the same, but then put the closed container or bag in

-a few leaves have grown.
+Put in pots when a few leaves have grown.

-| Sand method recommended by me:
+Sand method recommended

-room temperature in little container after storing them for a few months
+at room temperature in little container after storing them for a few months

 in the fridge and scarification after that; only slightly covered with